sbg/sevenbridges-cwl-draft2-upgrader/README.md

 ### Save upgraded CWL to a local file
-As an example, we'll take a publicly available workflow on the Seven Bridges platform, the GATK4 WES workflow, convert it to CWL1.0 and save it locally:
+As an example, we'll take a publicly available workflow on the Seven Bridges platform, the GATK4 WES workflow, convert it to CWL v1.0 and save it locally:
 ```
 sbg_cwl_upgrader -i admin/sbg-public-data/whole-exome-sequencing-bwa-gatk-4-0 -o wes.cwl
 ```